Here’s the fact:

 Integrations

-Mighty Networks offers native integrations with popular tools such as MailChimp, Thrivecart, ActiveCampaign, ConvertKit, and HubSpot.
+Mighty Networks connects with popular tools like MailChimp, Thrivecart, ActiveCampaign, ConvertKit, and HubSpot.

 Pricing and discount 💰

-If you want additional features like courses, native live-streaming, integrations, and Zapier, then you may need to go with their “Courses” plan at $119/mo.
+To get features like courses, live-streaming, and Zapier, you’ll need their “Courses” plan at $119/month.

-🏆 Winner: Mighty Networks.
-It supports unlimited members on all of their plans.
+🏆 Bottom line: Mighty Networks.
+It lets you have unlimited members on all plans.

 Support

-Mighty Networks has a YouTube channel, in-depth knowledgebase articles, and public community to assist you.
+Mighty Networks has a YouTube channel, detailed help articles, and a community where you can ask questions.

-In conclusion, both Circle and Mighty Networks offer powerful features for building online communities.
+Both Circle and Mighty Networks are solid choices for building communities.